Morris Hospital & Healthcare Centers offers a variety of wellness screenings as a convenient and affordable way to check your health.

-Choose from these health screenings:
+Choose from these ultrasound artery screenings:

 $40 Peripheral Artery Disease (PAD) Screening – Find out if you have blockages in your arm and leg arteries through a painless, noninvasive ultrasound test.
 The most common symptoms of PAD include cramping, pain or tiredness in the leg or hip muscles while walking or climbing stairs that usually subsides with rest.